Hirenr12/BrainRotGame_OPSC7312POE/README.md

 This combination of features aims to create an engaging and interactive gaming environment, encouraging users to explore and enjoy their favorite games while discovering new ones.

+### Players Journal

+The **Players Journal** is a feature within the application that tracks and displays user progress through a tier-based system.
+This interactive journal allows players to monitor their achievements and points, enhancing their engagement and motivation.
+Key features of the Players Journal:

+- **Tier System:** Users progress through a series of tiers based on the points they accumulate.
+Each tier represents a level of achievement, starting from **Fresh Meat** and advancing to the **Dread Lord**.
+Each tier is associated with a specific point threshold and an image, providing visual representation of the user's progress.

+- **Dynamic Updates:** The journal dynamically updates as users earn points.
+It retrieves the current user's points from Firebase Firestore and displays all unlocked tiers based on their point total.
+This ensures that users always have up-to-date information about their progress.

+- **User Authentication:** The Players Journal integrates Firebase Authentication to ensure that each user's data is securely retrieved and displayed.
+Only authenticated users can access their personal journal, providing a customized experience.

+- **RecyclerView for Display:** The journal uses a `RecyclerView` to efficiently display the list of unlocked tiers.
+This approach allows for smooth scrolling and a responsive layout, enhancing the user experience.

+- **Points Management:** The system includes a method to manage user points, allowing for future enhancements like adding points through gameplay or achievements.
+Currently, it verifies user points upon journal access to ensure the correct tiers are displayed.

+The Players Journal aims to provide users with a sense of achievement and progression, encouraging them to engage more deeply with the app's features and games.
+By visualizing their journey through tiers, users are motivated to continue playing and earning points.

 ### Players Journal:
 -